6" of rain, hail the size of baseballs in Twin Cities west metro

 "We're finding areas throughout the entire city," the city's fire department said in a tweet.

 Power was knocked in many places.
-At 6:30 a.m., more than 6,500 Xcel Energy customers in west metro were without electricity, the utility said.
+At 8:30 a.m., more than 7,000 Xcel Energy customers in west metro were without electricity with about 3,400 of those in Bloomington, the utility said.

 Hail as big as baseballs fell in Loretto as storms pushed into Hennepin County around 1 a.m., Hewett said.
 Other reports included hail 2 inches in diameter in Buffalo and 1 inch in Robbinsdale and Prior Lake, the weather service said.